WorldWideTelescope/worldwide-telescope-docs-hub/content/_index.md

 {% card(text="WebGL Engine docs", url="https://worldwidetelescope.gitbook.io/webgl-engine-reference/", html=1) %}
 The web client and pywwt are powered by a reusable JavaScript library, the
-<b>WWT WebGl Engine</b>, which you can use to build your own web-based
+<b>WWT WebGL Engine</b>, which you can use to build your own web-based
 interactives and embeds.
 {% end %}